-Let’s Read: We read “Saving Us” available in your local library or book store starting September 21st.
+Let’s Read: We read the selected book, available in your local library or book store.

-Let’s Listen: Katharine will join us and speak about her book, her journey and about climate change.
+Let’s Listen: the author will join us and speak about their book, their journey and about climate change.

-Let’s Ask: We ask Katharine questions about her book and climate change.
+Let’s Ask: We ask the author questions about their book and climate change.